Lamar Johnson (actor)

 Lamar Johnson is a Canadian actor and dancer.
-He is known for his roles as West in the dance drama The Next Step (2013–2019), as Seven Carter in the American drama film The Hate U Give (2018), and as Charlie in All the Bright Places (2020).
+He is known for his roles as West in the dance drama The Next Step (2013–2019), as Seven Carter in the American drama film The Hate U Give (2018), as Charlie in All the Bright Places (2020), and as Henry Burrell in The Last of Us (2023).

-He received a Canadian Screen Award nomination for Best Lead Performance in a Film at the 11th Canadian Screen Awards in 2023, for his performance as Michael in the film Brother.
+He won the Canadian Screen Award for Best Lead Performance in a Film at the 11th Canadian Screen Awards in 2023, for his performance as Michael in the film Brother.

-Personal life
+Biography

 Johnson was born in Toronto, Ontario.
 He is a skilled dancer and is self-taught, although he was later trained at the Canadian School of Dance.
 He attended school at St. Mother Teresa Catholic Academy.
-Johnson rose to fame in the hit show The Next Step as hip hop dancer West.
+Johnson rose to fame in the hit show The Next Step as hip hop dancer West, after several bit-parts and minor appearances.
 He also danced with Seeds on the street, gaining experience dancing in a troupe.

-Before The Next Step, Johnson appeared in a movie called Honey.
+For his role in The Last of Us as Henry Burrell, Johnson received a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.

+In 2024 he was named as co-winner, alongside Devery Jacobs, of the Radius Award at the 12th Canadian Screen Awards.